 Are Bettas Tropical or Cold-Water Fish?

 Bettas are naturally tropical fish.
-They live in warm streams or rice paddies in the wild which can get up to 80°F to 90°F during the day.
+They live in warm streams or rice paddies in the wild which can get up to 80°F to 90°F (26.7 – 32.2 °C) during the day.
 The temperature drops by a few degrees at night, but in small increments that do not pose a risk to the health of bettas.

 The temperature in a betta fish tank should not fluctuate drastically as this can stress your betta out.
-This means a betta should have a pre-set heater in their tank to maintain a stable temperature between 75°F to 83°F. This type of heater will turn on and off automatically depending on how much the temperature drops below the heating setting.
+This means a betta should have a pre-set heater in their tank to maintain a stable temperature between 80°F to 83°F (approximately 26.7 – 28 °C).
+This type of heater will turn on and off automatically depending on how much the temperature drops below the heating setting.
+If you enjoy watching bettas constructing nests, you should set the heater at 82.4°F (28°C).
+This is the ideal temperature for maintaining bubble nest integrity.
+Interestingly, this temperature also protects bettas against many pathogens that thrive in lower temperatures, such as gill flukes and Ich.
+It also dissuades the growth of certain bacteria.

 Heaters are not an option for betta setups, it is an essential item that is necessary for their health and longevity.